Research

 with Michael Abel (ESCP Business School) and Jaime Luque (ESCP Business School)

-The gendered costs of teamwork: Evidence from scientific retractions
+The gendered effects of negative shocks in science: Evidence from retractions

 with Piera Bello (University of Bergamo) and Alessandra Casarico (Bocconi University)